joshbegley/nyt-latest/README.md

 `Giovanni Castellucci oversaw a company that managed the Morandi Bridge in Genoa when it fell down in 2018, killing 43 people.`\
 https://www.nytimes.com/2026/07/16/world/europe/italy-bridge-verdict-morandi-collapse.html

-**Live Updates: Wildfire Smoke Chokes Skies Across Northeastern U.S. and Canada**\
+**Live Updates: Wildfire Smoke Chokes Skies Across Swath of U.S. and Canada**\
-`A strip of dense smoke from Canadian wildfires, combined with extreme heat, pushed air quality to unhealthy levels in multiple states.`\
+`A strip of dense smoke from Canadian wildfires, combined with extreme heat, has pushed air quality to unhealthy levels in multiple states.
+Officials encouraged people in cities, including New York, to stay indoors.`\
 https://www.nytimes.com/live/2026/07/16/weather/canada-wildfire-smoke-air-quality

 **New Yorkers Get Squeamish About Salad Lunches Amid Parasite Outbreak**\